iamsashanksahil/Crime-Rate-Prediction-Using-Machine-Learning/README.md

 The application also includes an interactive dashboard for crime analytics, helping users visualize crime severity, victim demographics, and geographical crime density.

+**Note:**
+The trained machine learning model (`crime_model.pkl`) and label encoder files are intentionally excluded from this repository because of GitHub file size limitations.
+They are automatically generated the first time the application is executed.

 ---